ronf/asyncssh/docs/api.rst

 Supported Algorithms
 ====================

+Algorithms can be specified as either an ordered list of exact algorithm names or as a string of comma-separated positive and negative wildcard patterns.
+A "*" in a pattern matches zero or more characters and a "?" matches exactly one character.
+Negative patterns are prefixed with a "!" and will exclude things otherwise matched by the positive patterns from being returned.

+When specifying algorithms as a string, it can also be prefixed with "^" to insert the matching algorithms in front of the default algorithms of that type, a "+" to insert the matching algorithms after the default algorithms, or a "-" to return the default algorithms with the matching algorithms removed.

 .. index:: Key exchange algorithms
 .. _KexAlgs:

 Key exchange algorithms
 -----------------------

-The following are the key exchange algorithms currently supported by AsyncSSH:
+The following are the default key exchange algorithms currently supported by AsyncSSH:

   | gss-curve25519-sha256
   | gss-curve448-sha512